“… having an enviable career is one thing, and being a happy person is another.”

 Before you move on to enjoy the images and words, let me make it clear that they are not being shared in a way as to say ‘this is what everyone should do’.
 Those who know me and this blog will know better than that.
-It is shared in the spirit that says ‘ whatever floats your boat baby’ and to also help some understand why it is that a person might decide to do something completely different with their lives and why that is not a bad thing.
+It is shared in the spirit that says ‘ whatever floats your boat baby’ and to also help some understand why it is that a person might decide to do something completely different with their lives and why that is not such a bad thing.

-The genius behind this creation is Gavin Aung Than of Melbourne Australia.
+The genius behind this creation is Gavin Aung Than of Zenpencils.com.
 Gavin is an artist and illustrator and cites Bill Watterson (the Creator of Calvin and Hobbes) as one of his greatest influences.
 He therefore (fittingly) used these wise words from a graduation speech given my Mr. Watterson at Kenyon College (Ohio) in 1990.
 You can learn more about Gavin by visiting his awesome website Zenpencils.com.
 Gavin’s commentary on the creation of this cartoon and why he was so inspired by Bill Watterson is available via this link: http://zenpencils.com/comic/128-bill-watterson-a-cartoonists-advice/

 In case you liked it as much as I did, here’s the relevant part of the speech as used above: